amazingprincelee/amazingprincelee/README.md

 - 👋 Hi, I’m @amazingprincelee
-- 👀 I’m interested in developing innovational applications that will provide solutions for our society
+- 👀 I’m interested in developing innovational applications.
 - 🌱 I am currently improving my skill on Nodejs, Reactjs and Web3  ...
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaboration, remote jobs, Onsite and freelancing Jobs
-- 📫 reach me on princeleepraise@gmail.com
+- 📫 reach me on email: princeleepraise@gmail.com

 <!---
 amazingprincelee/amazingprincelee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.